Who We Are

 911 Network Member of the Year

-Due to COVID-19, many Members of Congress are scheduling conference calls and tele-town halls with constituents in place of in-person meetings.
-Social distancing doesn’t mean you can’t make your voice heard!
-It’s important now, more than ever, to tell your story and let legislators know what you are experiencing on the front lines of COVID-19.
+Many Members of Congress are schedule conference calls and tele-town halls with constituents.
+It’s important now, more than ever, to tell your story and let legislators know what you are experiencing as an emergency physician.
 To find a tele-town hall in your congressional district, click here.
-Simply type your zip code in the red box and click to find a townhall.
+Simply type your zip code in the red box and click to find a town hall.
 You will then be able to RSVP and view call-in information.
 Click here to view our tips and talking points.

 How We Communicate and Educate